 - Your boss or coworker teases or embarrasses you (in private or in front of others).

-Additionally, if you are suffering from health issues due to workplace verbal abuse, CalOSHA may find your employer liable for not providing you with a safe and healthy work environment.
+Additionally, if you are suffering from health issues due to stress from workplace verbal abuse, CalOSHA may find your employer liable for not providing you with a safe and healthy work environment.

-You may be able to sue your employer for verbal abuse if you can prove that the harassment is due to your membership of in protected class under California law.
-You may also be able to sue your employer for verbal abuse if you can prove that it has created an unsafe working environment under CalOSHA regulations.
+You may be able to sue your employer for verbal abuse if you can prove that the harassment is due to discrimination under California law.
+You may also be able to sue if you can prove the abuse has created an unsafe working environment under CalOSHA regulations.

 File a Lawsuit for Verbal Harassment at Work